-Prison Book Program is a grassroots organization that exists for one purpose—to send free books to prisoners.
+Prison Book Program is a grassroots organization that exists for one purpose—to send free books to people in prison.
 We’ve been doing it since 1972.

-Books are crucial to the political, spiritual, and educational development of all people.
+Books are crucial to the growth and development of all people.
 Most prisons do not allow family and friends to send books into prisons.
 They must come from a bookstore, publisher, online retailer or a program like ours.
-We serve over 10,000 packages of high quality books to readers in prison each year.
+We send over 10,000 packages of high quality books to readers in prison each year.
 Our goal in 2022 is 15,000 packages.

 We’ve also made special efforts to offer several types of special practical books:

 - Basic legal information for prisoners offered as part of our Legal Primer.
 This book was volunteer-written for Prison Book Program.

 - Dictionaries.
 Because this is our most requested and useful item, we buy more than 2000/year wholesale.

 Many people have written to us to say why books are so important to them.
 See the essays section of our blog to find out.
 We also ask readers what they thought of the books we sent.
 Visit the book reviews section of our blog to see their feedback.

 Prison Book Program mails books to people in prison to support their educational, vocational and personal development and to help them avoid returning to prison after their release.
 We also aim to provide a quality volunteer experience that introduces citizens to issues surrounding the American prison system and the role of education in reforming it.

 Here at Prison Book Program, we want to create an environment that is fun, informative, and above all, respectful.
 As an organization, we recognize and promote respect for:

 Readers, requestors, recipients – Incarcerated people are human beings.
 We ask our volunteers to withhold judgment and recognize that, whatever their backstories, our requestors have the right to read.